By Hernan Amaya – Java Developer at Santex

 Wait until the scanning process ends.
 It shouldn’t take long.

 Zed Attack Proxy

 This tool is free and Open Source as well.
 It runs on several Operating Systems such as Linux and Windows.
 After installing it, follow these instructions.

 In Quick Start enter https://demo.testfire.net and press start.

 Security is crucial in software development.
 Having tools for finding vulnerabilities and suggesting how to fix them is a wonderful benefit.

 In this analysis, we scanned demo.testfire.net using several tools.
-AppScan is a commercial tool that has a desktop and web application version.
+AppScan is a commercial tool that has desktop and web application versions.
 The technical difference between them is the way you interact with them, and that the latter one’s result is a PDF file.
-The commercial difference is that with the web application, you are able to pay for each individual scan, while with the desktop application, you have to pay for an entire year.
+The commercial difference is that, with the web application, you are able to pay for each individual scan, while with the desktop application, you have to pay for an entire year.